fluid-music/fluid-music/docs/getting-started.md

 `cybr --list-plugins` # verify the `Podolski` plugin was found
 ```

+**IMPORTANT:** If `cybr --scan-plugins` crashes while attempting to scan a plugin, the plugin that caused the crash will be skipped on subsequent scans.
+As a result, you may need to run `cybr --scan-plugins` multiple times (once for each plugin that crashes).
+There are a lot of dodgy VST plugins out there.

 Check the output of the `--list-plugins` and verify that it found the Podolski VST2 plugin.

 **Note:** found plugins are stored in a configuration file, which can be located with the `cybr --print-config-filename` command.
 This can be helpful when troubleshooting.